Luke-Mueller/ycc/README.md

 After intallation is complete, run:
 $ npm start

-After a short wait for the server to launch, you wil be able to find the project by entering localhost:3000 into the url bar of your browser.
+After a short wait for the server to launch, you will find the project by entering localhost:3000 into the url bar of your browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).